Jollywatt/typst-fletcher/src/main.typ

 ///
 /// - ..args (array): An array of dictionaries specifying the diagram's
 ///   nodes and connections.
-/// - pad (length, pair of lengths): Minimum gap between the bounding boxes of nodes.
+/// - pad (length, pair of lengths): Minimum padding between node content and
+///  their bounding boxes or bounding circles.
 /// - debug (bool, 1, 2, 3): Level of detail for drawing debug information.
 /// - node-outset (length, pair of lengths): Inset between a node's content and its bounding box.
 /// - defocus (number): Strength of the defocus correction. `0` to disable.